anewstead/sb-vitest/README.md

 ## About files

-React component TSX files are primarily for display.
+React component TSX files are about display.
 Always remove functional code to at least a component helper TS file.
 If abstract and reusable consider if worth elevating further maybe hooks or utils?

 This is a very important separation of concern,
-and helps make code easier to read, test, debug and maintain
+and helps make code easier to read, test, reuse, debug and maintain

 TSX have **".stories.tsx"** storybook test that run in a headless browser environment.
 TS have **".test.ts"** files that in a JSDOM emulated browser environment.